CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 5. Exposing container ports
 ===========================

 Great! so you have now looked at ``docker run``, played with a Docker containers and also got the hang of some terminology.
-Armed with all this knowledge, you are now ready to get to the real stuff — deploying web applications with Docker.
+Armed with all this knowledge, you are now ready to get to the real stuff - doing data analysis using Jupyter Notebook with Docker.

 Let's start by taking baby-steps.
 First, we'll use Docker to run a static website in a container.
 The website is based on an existing image and in the next section we will see how to build a new image and run a website in that container.
 We'll pull a Docker image from Dockerhub, run the container, and see how easy it is to set up a web server.